Skip to main content

 You need to pay an annual fee from the date your licence was granted and on the same date each year.
 The licence fee is set by central government and is based on the rateable value of the property.

-For information regarding marquees and Covid restrictions, please see the 'further help and guidance' section below.
+For information regarding marquees and enclosed public areas, please see the 'further help and guidance' section below.

 Activities that need a licence